 One thing I absolutely loved about living in San Francisco was that the city was full of surprises – even after living there for over a decade, I always came across cool things to do, and kept finding so many hidden gems in San Francisco!

-Sure, it isn’t hard to find world-class tourist spots (like the Golden Gate Bridge), amazing food, and incredible views (especially at sunset), but if you look beneath the surface, there are so many San Francisco hidden gems to be found as well.
+Sure, it isn’t hard to find world-class tourist spots, amazing food, and incredible views (especially at sunset), but if you look beneath the surface, there are so many San Francisco hidden gems to be found as well.

-I spent my 11 years living in the city trying to find as many secret spots in San Francisco, and now that I’ve moved away (to Orange County), I’m finally sharing 40 of them with you!
+I spent my 11 years living in the city trying to find as many secret spots in San Francisco, and now that I’ve moved away, I’m finally sharing 40 of them with you!

-From hidden beaches, secluded forests, secret viewpoints, secret photo spots, mysterious labyrinths, and more, there are so many hidden gems in San Francisco waiting to be discovered.
-Here are all the best hidden gems in San Francisco that are waiting to be uncovered by you!
+From hidden beaches, secluded forests, secret viewpoints, secret photo spots, mysterious labyrinths, and more, there are so many hidden gems in San Francisco waiting to be discovered – here are my favorites!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.